httpcloak

 Network and proxy

-WithSessionTCPProxy+WithSessionUDPProxy(e.g. HTTP proxy for H1/H2, MASQUE for H3). - Source-address binding —
+WithSessionTCPProxyandWithSessionUDPProxy(HTTP proxy for H1/H2, MASQUE for H3, for example). - Source-address binding:

-WithLocalAddress(string)andWithLocalAddrIP(net.IP)bind every dial socket to a chosen local IP.IP_FREEBIND/IPV6_FREEBINDis set on Linux so non-locally-configured addresses (e.g. routed IPv6 prefix rotation) work withoutCAP_NET_ADMIN.
-WithSessionPreferIPv4()— opt out of Happy Eyeballs and force v4.
+WithLocalAddress(string)andWithLocalAddrIP(net.IP)pin every dial socket to a chosen local IP.IP_FREEBIND/IPV6_FREEBINDgets set on Linux, so addresses that aren't configured on the interface (a routed IPv6 prefix for rotation, for example) bind withoutCAP_NET_ADMIN.
+WithSessionPreferIPv4(): skips Happy Eyeballs and forces v4.

 Presets